-Since the United Kingdom is an EU Member State and because the provisions of the UK Competition Act 1998 closely reflect those found in Articles 101 (anticompetitive agreements) and 102 (abuse of dominant market position) of the Treaty on the Functioning of the European Union, many of the considerations and issues outlined in the EU chapter apply equally in the United Kingdom.
+Since the United Kingdom is an EU Member State and because the provisions of the UK Competition Act 1998 closely reflect those found in Articles 101 (anticompetitive agreements) and 102 (abuse of dominant market position) of the Treaty on the Functioning of the European Union, many of the considerations and issues outlined in the European Union chapter apply equally in the United Kingdom.

 The Competition and Markets Authority (CMA) is the body with responsibility for policing activities that affect trade within the United Kingdom, or regions within the United Kingdom.
-The CMA has recently been reviewing certain pricing practices in the pharmaceutical industry, particularly the practice of de-branding (or 'genericising') drugs so that they are no longer subject to price regulation through normal control mechanisms, such as the PPRS.
+The CMA has recently been reviewing certain pricing practices in the pharmaceutical industry, particularly the practice of de-branding (or genericising) drugs so that they are no longer subject to price regulation through normal control mechanisms, such as the PPRS.
 For example, at the end of 2016, the CMA fined pharmaceutical companies Pfizer and Flynn Pharma nearly £90 million for abusing their dominant position by charging excessive prices to the NHS for an anti-epilepsy drug.
-At least two other investigations relating to excessive and unfair prices are ongoing in the UK.
+At least three other investigations relating to excessive and unfair prices are in train in the United Kingdom.
 The CMA has also focused on 'pay-for-delay' agreements, issuing its first pay-for-delay infringement decision on 12 February 2016.
-It fined GlaxoSmithKline (GSK), Generics UK Limited (GUK), Merck KGaG (GUK's former parent company), Actavis UK Limited, Xellia Pharmaceuticals ApS and Alpharma LLC a total of £45 million for delaying market entry of generic versions of GSK's anti-depressant Seroxat (paroxetine) in the UK.
-The decision has been appealed to the UK Competition Appeal Tribunal.
+It fined GlaxoSmithKline (GSK), Generics UK Limited (GUK), Merck KGaG (GUK's former parent company), Actavis UK Limited, Xellia Pharmaceuticals ApS and Alpharma LLC a total of £45 million for delaying market entry of generic versions of GSK's anti-depressant Seroxat (paroxetine) in the United Kingdom.
+The decision has been appealed to the UK Competition Appeal Tribunal, which has made a referral to the European Union Court of Justice.
+The CMA is also investigating a discount scheme that Merck Sharp & Dohme has operated for its product Remicade, among suggestions that it might restrict competition for 'biosimilar' versions of infliximab.